librato/taxonomy/Part2/traditional/free_open/monoliths/system/check_mk.md

 ### What is it?
 Check_MK began life as an easier-to-use remote execution framework for Nagios (read: agent), but it is usable today as a stand-alone tool.
-It would be a straightfoward agent were it not for the various complications inherent in integrating with a pre-existing Nagios system.
+It would be a straightforward agent were it not for the various complications inherent in integrating with a pre-existing Nagios system.
 These mostly include the typical configuration Nagios needs before it can accept check results for hosts and services.

-To work around Nagios' configuration complexities, Check_MK imbeds a fully-fledged service discovery system and Nagios configuration generator, enabling you the user to scan for new hosts and add them to your pre-existing Nagios configuration with a few CLI commands.
+To work around Nagios' configuration complexities, Check_MK embeds a fully-fledged service discovery system and Nagios configuration generator, enabling you the user to scan for new hosts and add them to your pre-existing Nagios configuration with a few CLI commands.
 Check_MK then follows up by